Skip to main content

 Blocking resources if there are insufficient funds on the balance

-If there are insufficient funds on your balance at the time of debiting, network volumes will be automatically blocked and disconnected from your servers starting from the moment of non-payment.
-You can defer payment.
-After activating the deferral, the disks will continue to operate on credit for four business days, excluding weekends and holidays.
+If there are insufficient funds on your balance at the time of debiting, network volumes will be automatically blocked and disconnected from your servers from the moment of non-payment.
+You can defer payment for network volumes.
+Once deferral is activated, the disks will continue to operate on credit for four business days, excluding weekends and holidays.
 If payment is not made within four days, the network volumes will be blocked.
-During this time, disks will continue to accrue charges.
+During this time, charges for the disks will continue to accrue.

-To restore access, you must top up your balance by the amount of the debt within three days after blocking.
-Once the block is lifted, the network volume will automatically connect to the server, but you may need to update the iSCSI session.
+To restore access, you must top up your balance by the amount owed within three days after the block.
+After the block is lifted, the network volume will automatically connect to the server, but you may need to update the iSCSI session.

-If you do not top up your balance by the amount of the debt within three days after blocking, the network volumes will be removed from the control panel, and the data on them will be deleted.
+If you do not top up your balance by the amount owed within three days after the block, the network volumes will be removed from the control panel, and the data on them will be deleted.
 After deletion, a network volume can be restored; to do this, create a ticket.

 Blocking a dedicated server for non-payment does not affect the ability to manage network volumes.